By KBB.com Editors

 EPA city/highway fuel economy: 20/23 mpg

-The 2012 Cadillac Escalade SUVs have a Manufacturer's Suggested Retail Price (MSRP) ranging from around $64,000 for the base model to nearly $90,000 for a fully-loaded AWD Hybrid model in Premium trim.
-The EXT truck also starts around $64,000 and tops out just under $74,000 for the fully-optioned Premium version.
+The 2013 Cadillac Escalade SUVs have a Manufacturer's Suggested Retail Price (MSRP) ranging from around $64,000 for the base model to nearly $90,000 for a fully loaded AWD Hybrid model in Premium trim.
+The EXT truck also starts around $64,000 and tops out just under $74,000 for the fully optioned Premium version.
 To get a better idea of what people in your area are paying for their Escalades, check out Kelley Blue Book's Fair Purchase Price in the "What should I pay for my new car?" section on our homepage.
 While the sticker prices of Escalade SUV models remain considerably higher than those of the Lincoln Navigator, they are not far off from comparably equipped versions of the Land Rover Range Rover HSE and the Lexus LX 570.
-The Escalade EXT's closest competitor, the Ford F-150 SuperCrew Platinum Edition with 4-wheel drive, is priced in the mid-$40,000 range but can't match the EXT in terms of luxury or horsepower.
-The 2012 Escalade SUV lineup equals the Lincoln Navigator and Land Rover Range Rover when it comes to resale values, but unfortunately falls behind those of the LX 570.
-As for the EXT truck, we project it will retain a resale value lower than the F-150 Platinum Edition and its corporate stablemate, the Chevrolet Avalanche.
+The 2013 Escalade SUV lineup betters the Navigator and Range Rover when it comes to resale values, but unfortunately falls behind those of the LX 570.

 By Tom (CA) on Saturday, April 27, 2013